H-kaddour/printf/README.md

 https://github.com/Tripouille/printfTester
 ```
 ### List of thing you gonna pick up during this project:
-First you need to learn about `Variadic variales` the structure of them and how they work behind the scene this are some links to learn about them:
+:wave:First you need to learn about `Variadic variales` the structure of them and how they work behind the scene this are some links to learn about them:
 First manual it in the terminal `man stdarg`.

 **What is Variadic variables:**